Increasing Performance of Large Tables on Heroku Postgres Using Partitioning

 While partitioning tables in Postgres can help manage the velocity of data that’s being generated by the application, some limitations do exist.

 - The length of the child table name can only be a maximum of 63 characters long.
-Should the child table names that get created be longer than that, they will get truncated and could lead to unexpected results.
+If the child table names that get created are longer than the maximum, they get truncated and could lead to unexpected results.

-- In the event that the job that maintains the number of child tables stops for any extended period of time and child tables are not getting created,
+- In the event that the job that maintains the number of child tables stops for any extended period and child tables aren’t getting created,

-- The example in this documentation and the code to manage partitions is only for tables that need to be partitioned by time series data.
+- The example in this documentation and the code to manage partitions is only for tables that must be partitioned by time series data.

 - If you get the

 ERROR: permission denied for schema heroku_extmessage after running